cloudfoundry-incubator/pat/README.md

 Develop
 ===================================
-To develop for this project, you will first need to go through the "Setting up PATs" section.
+To develop for this project, you will first need to go through the "Setting up PAT" section.
 This project will be maintained through the use of standard pull requests.
 When issuing a pull request, make sure to include sufficient testing through the ginkgo package (see below) to go along with any code changes.
 The tests should document functionality and provide an example of how to use it.

-1) Go through the "Setting up PATs to run locally" section
+1) Go through the "Setting up PAT to run locally" section

 2) Install [ginkgo] (http://onsi.github.io/ginkgo/#getting_ginkgo)